 We took advantage of our excellent accommodation to rest, get advice for our 8-day itinerary and try our first Montenegrin specialties offered by our hosts.

-➡️ Accommodation in Virpazar: The Milena flat is spacious and functional.
+➡️Hébergement in Virpazar: The Milena apartment is spacious and functional.
 Breakfast is included.
-The welcome is very friendly, on arrival you will be offered local specialties.
+A warm welcome awaits you, and you’ll be offered local specialities on arrival.

-The family also offers tailor-made excursions on the lake Shkodra.
-Free parking in front of the flat.
-The flat is located in a quiet area outside the village of Virpazar.
+The family also offers à la carte excursions to Lake Shkodra.
+Free parking in front of the apartment.
+The apartment is quietly located outside the village of Virpazar.

 Day 2 – Virpazar, Lake Shkodra, Murici beach -> Ulcinj